OISTE/repository/OWGTMCPS.md

 ## 3.2  Initial identity validation

 OWGTM performs “face to face” identity validation for the certificates issued by the Roots.
-Stipulations related to subscriber certificates are defined in the followinfg sections.
+Stipulations related to subscriber certificates are defined in the following sections.

 In general, any Issuing CA operating in the OWGTM and issuing TLS/TLS or S/MIME certificates, must ensure compliance with the baseline requirements and extended validation guidelines mandated by the CA/Browser Forum.